Establishment will blame their next crash on freedom (and us too this time)

 Of course, in a free economy there would have been no CDO market crash (and hence no stock market crash) for so many reasons.
 For example, banks would have never given loans to people who couldn’t pay them back if they hadn’t known that government (e.g. Fannie Mae) would buy those (subprime) loans from them, and of course, the people would not have been utterly clueless about all of this before, during, and since … if we had any free and independent media bigger than a blog.

-The controlled media say that the 2008 crisis was caused by the repeal of Glass-Steagall (they never admit that was signed by Bill Clinton either), but that was a non issue because Bear Stearns, Lehman Brothers, and AIG did not have any checking or savings accounts.
+The controlled media say that the 2008 crisis was caused by the repeal of Glass-Steagall (they never admit that was signed by Bill Clinton, except for the Jimmy Dore faction starting in 2016), but Glass-Steagall was a non issue because none of the institutions in any real danger, such as Bear Stearns, Lehman Brothers, and AIG, had any checking or savings accounts.

 How many times have you heard the establishment place any blame on how banks and the media are in bed with government (a.k.a. cronyism)?